The Learning Cycle as an Instructional Model

 Concepts - Are the major ideas about a particular phenomenon people abstract from specific experiences.
 Information facts, concepts, and generalizations that are learned, which are often facilitated by teachers (taught).

-Concepts, major ideas to be conceptualized, are facilitated by educators when: (1) concepts are presented in a developmentally appropriate manner, (2) communicated with a concise statement which accurately represents each concept explored, and (3) presented with all the necessary and sufficient information needed for the students to construct the concept.
+Concepts, major ideas to be conceptualized, are facilitated by educators when: (1) concepts are presented in a developmentally appropriate manner, (2) communicated with a concise statement which accurately represents each concept explored, and (3) presented with all the necessary and sufficient information needed for the learners to construct the concept.

 Concepts can be classified in a number of areas.
 Areas most notably identified in national and state standards written by subject specific learned societies (mathematics, science, social science, language arts, health, ...) and usually identified in curriculum plans.